What Is Account-Based Marketing? Intro and Examples for 2023

 Clearer and improved ROI

-An account-centric approach makes revenue attribution and the ability to identify direct costs—and measure ROI—easier.
+According to a survey from Demand Gen Report, 76% of businesses using ABM report that a higher ROI is achieved more often than delivered by a generalized marketing program.
+An account-centric approach also makes attributing revenue and identifying direct costs easier, thus verifying ROI.
 Equally important, ABM streamlines the sales and marketing process compared to traditional lead generation.
-It can also remove unqualified prospects upfront, enabling you to focus time and energy on the accounts most likely to convert.
+Removing unqualified prospects upfront lets you focus time and energy on the accounts most likely to convert.

 Better resource allocation